 Something to consider: The trails can be muddy.
 Be sure to bring sturdy footwear.

 Burlingame State Park has a huge campground with more than 700 campsites, but in October you’d never know it!
 Located in Charlestown, Rhode Island, this sprawling park covers 3,100 acres surrounding Watchaug Pond.
 Feeling brave?
 It’s not too late to get in that last swim of the season.
 You can also rent canoes and kayaks for a small fee.
 Right next door, you’ll find the Kimball Wildlife Sanctuary, a lovely little preserve with a plethora of songbirds and nice hiking opportunities.
 Burlingame State Park is open until Columbus Day.

 What we love about Burlingame State Park: There’s an arcade and a playground, and the camp store is open late if you run out of marshmallows.

-Something to consider: We love Burlingame for fall camping in New England, but if you go in the summer, it’s really busy in the summer and also really loud.
+Something to consider: We love Burlingame for fall camping in New England, but if you go in the summer, it’s really busy and also very loud.

 Pawtuckaway State Park encompasses beautiful lake surrounded by colorful hardwoods and serious hiking trails through woods, up mountains, and across meadows.
 There are 192 campsites, and better yet, cabins with electricity.
 Pawtuckaway State Park is open through early November and is less than an hour from the coast.
 While most people visit during the summer for fun on the beach and in the water, you will love hiking and camping in the fall.
 The mosquitoes have disappeared, and all you can hear are the leaves crunching dramatically under your boots.